 What is the primary role of a UX designer?

-The primary role of a UX designer is to create enjoyable and accessible products by understanding user needs and crafting functional experiences.
-This ensures that users have a delightful interaction with the product or service.
+The primary role of a UX designer is to ensure that products are both enjoyable and accessible by deeply understanding user needs and crafting functional experiences.
+This involves creating interactions that are not only delightful but also intuitive, ensuring that users have a positive and seamless experience with the product or service.

 What skills are essential for a UX designer?